 If you don’t feel like strolling far, starting this spring, Fridays, Saturdays and Sundays will see the return of the trolley.
 It leaves frequently from the Visitor’s Center, and for one thin dime, you can ride not only through Cold Spring, but over to the next town of Garrison (which is also on the Metro North line) making stops along the way at places like the untarnished historical site of the Boscobel house built in 1808.

 Aside from its old-fashioned features, Cold Spring’s greatest attraction is its location.
-Surrounding the village are some of the most beautiful and pristine hiking trails in the Hudson Valley.
-Visit here for more information on the various routes.
+Surrounding the village are some of the most beautiful and pristine hiking trails in the Hudson Valley such as the classic Breakneck Ridge scramble and Bull Hill loop.
 Smack-dab on the banks of the Hudson, the town of Cold Spring is a very accessible riverfront environment composed of benches, walkways and a gazebo; the town juts out into the river, nearly the proverbial stone’s throw from the mountains looming across the way.
 Picnic-specked parks and weekly summer music concerts transform the area into an idyllic, welcoming retreat from Manhattan.

 Whether or not you picnic, you’ll want to take advantage of the variety of restaurants in town—most within walking distance of the train.
-The Cold Spring Café has very reasonable prices and light homemade fare.
+The The Hudson Hil’s Cafe has very reasonable prices and light homemade fare using locally sourced ingredients.
 The Foundry Café offers breakfast and lunch in large portions; many vegetarian options are available.
 The Riverview Restaurant is a bit more upscale— yet still family-friendly—and you can dine on excellent food while overlooking the river.
 Like most towns, Cold Spring has its pizza place, the Cold Spring Pizza & Deli, though you may also find it worth your while to trek up to Route 9D (Morris Ave.) to go to Angelina’s Restaurant & Pizzeria in the Foodtown plaza for some authentic Italian fare.
 For something inter-continental, step into Le Bouchon for some French cuisine, which can be enjoyed on the front porch or back garden during warmer months.
 For the most filling experience, try Cold Spring Depot restaurant at Depot Square next to the Metro North stop, sit fireside, feast on comfort food, and watch the trains go by.

 Although Cold Spring is close to New York City you will be smitten enough to want to stay overnight, for which there are quaint and luxurious options.
 Right on the riverfront, the Hudson House Inn has been offering hospitality for 160 years and remains a beloved place for residents and weekend visitors alike.
-On Main Street, there are two B&B’s, the Pig Hill Inn and Kittleman House.
-Staying a little longer may afford you the opportunity to take part in the many socials, festivals and events, usually listed in the village’s newspaper, The Putnam County News & Recorder.
+On Main Street, the Pig Inn is the main B&B. Staying a little longer may afford you the opportunity to take part in the many socials, festivals and events, usually listed in the village’s newspaper, The Putnam County News & Recorder.

 Boscobel Mansion | 1601 Route 9D, Garrison, NY | 845.265.3638 | boscobel.org